-Dent Island is located on Coral Sea in the Whitsunday Islands archipelago.
+Dent Island is located on the Coral Sea in the Whitsunday Islands archipelago.
 The island is one of the several islands that make up Whitsunday Group.
 The island lies just in the immediate west of the relatively well known Hamilton Island.
 Whitsunday group of islands is one of the groups which together make up Whitsunday Islands, otherwise referred to as the Greater Whitsundays or Greater Whitsunday Islands.
-Earliest charts that detailed Whitsunday area used to show just one island that was the named the ‘Passage Island’, at a place where Hamilton Island and Dent Island lie currently.
+Earliest charts that detailed the Whitsunday area used to show just one island that was then named the ‘Passage Island’, at a place where Hamilton Island and Dent Island lie currently.

 G.S Nares, the Commander of Royal Navy at HMS Salamander decided to carry out a comprehensive survey of northern waters at Whitsunday Passage.
-Upon his findings, this led to the amendment of the previous charts and the two separate islands were now shown clearly.
+Upon his findings, this led to the amendment of the previous charts, and the two separate islands were now shown clearly.
 Dent Island was consequently named after HMS Salamander’s lieutenant, Albert Dent.
 In Queensland, there is yet another relatively small mangrove Island that is known as ‘dent Island’ locally.
-This small island is located along Proserpine River near Saltwater Creek mouth.
-The island got the name following the wrecking of steamer Dent that weighed 33 tons and ended up sinking in the deep water on June 21 1907 off the famous Lady Elliot Island.
+This small island is located along the Proserpine River near Saltwater Creek mouth.
+The island got the name following the wrecking of steamer Dent that weighed 33 tons and ended up sinking in the deep water on June 21 1907 of the famous Lady Elliot Island.

 While there are many tourist attractions in Australia, there is no doubt that Dent Island is considered as one of the jewels of the region.
 Many tourists from all over the world come to the island for vacations and you can thus expect the best experience possible from it.
 Boat rides are always enjoyable and a great way to spend a family vacation in Queensland.
 If you are thinking about camping, this place offers the best experience.
-There are many local tour operators operating in the area and they can organize for you a perfect holiday vacation that will meet your expectations.
+Many local tour operators are operating in the area and they can organize for you a perfect holiday vacation that will meet your expectations.
 At Dent Island, it is all about having fun and getting the best that Queensland can offer.